 What do you do with fruit that is going bad?

-The raspberry and blueberries at work have been going bad because the bar doesn’t use them fast enough and because we don’t have a regular use for them in the kitchen.
+The raspberry and blueberries at work have been going bad because the bar doesn’t use them fast enough and because we don’t have regular use for them in the kitchen.

-I hate seeing product going to waste (which is another article in and of itself) so during a slow period at work, I decided I was going to make something out of them before they completely rotted.
+I hate seeing the product going to waste (which is another article in and of itself) so during a slow period at work, I decided I was going to make something out of them before they completely rotted.

 Jam is usually the top contender when it comes to saving dying fruit and although I enjoy making it, I wanted to do something better.
 Something I have never done before.
 I got on the Google Machine and searched for inspiration.
 I came across a few jam recipes (told you) and just kept scrolling until I found it.
 Shrubs.
 YES!
 I love a good cocktail almost as much as food.

 I’ve been in love with drinking vinegars since that time we ate at Pok Pok.
 It’s a great place and you should try to eat at one of their locations.
 (NOT a paid advertisement).
 Anyway, yes, I’ve been in love with drinking vinegars for a while now.
 Done.
 I was going to make some shrubs.

 The first one I did was a blueberry-thyme shrub using champagne vinegar.
 The trick is to not boil the vinegar or the ingredients you are infusing.
 You want them to keep their color and flavor.
 Just bring the solution up to the point where the sugar melts.
 One of the bartenders at work took the blueberry shrub and tested out cocktails with it.
 Pretty delicious if you ask me!